 Applying hairspray is simple and hands-free, making it a great alternative if you don’t like the feeling of gel on your hands.

-On the downside, most hairspray is packaged in aerosol cans, which does pose a fire hazard.
-Also, aerosol isn’t environmentally friendly.
-However, if you’re looking for maximum hold, hairspray is an excellent option.
+On the downside, most hairspray is packaged in aerosol cans, posing a fire hazard.
+Also, the aerosol isn’t environmentally friendly.
+However, hairspray is an excellent option if you’re looking for maximum hold.

 Hair paste is a thicker alternative to gel that offers a stronger hold along with a wet-looking, glossy finish.
 It’s typically a thick, dense product that you’ll work through your hair at the scalp.
 Because the product is so thick, it’s ideal for managing shorter hairstyles.

-Paste is a water-based product, so it’s safe to use and washes out easily.
-For best results, you’ll want to apply it to wet hair, as it can smear and stick to dry follicles.
+The paste is a water-based product, so it’s safe to use and washes out easily.
+You’ll want to apply it to wet hair for best results, as it can smear and stick to dry follicles.

 Note that paste does create a distinct look.
 Your hair will likely appear fairly stiff with a noticeable shine.
 Additionally, the paste does stick to your hands, so you’ll want to avoid touching your hair once it’s applied.
-However, overall, hair paste delivers a powerful hold suitable for all-day style.
+Overall, hair paste delivers a powerful hold suitable for all-day style.

 3. Leave-in Conditioner

-Although mainly designed to add volume and help repair damaged hair, leave-in conditioner also has the added benefit of holding your hair in place.
-While gel can leave your hair crisp and crunchy, leave-in conditioner adds softness and moisture.
+Although mainly designed to add volume and help repair damaged hair, a leave-in conditioner also benefits holding your hair in place.
+While gel can leave your hair crisp and crunchy, a leave-in conditioner adds softness and moisture.

 However, it does have some downsides.
-The Leave-in conditioner doesn’t have as firm of a hold as gel, so it’s not the best option if you have an elaborate style you want to maintain all-day.
-Additionally, leave-in conditioner is often a bit more expensive on average than gel.
+The Leave-in conditioner doesn’t have as firm of a hold as gel, so it’s not the best option if you have an elaborate style you want to maintain all day.
+Additionally, a leave-in conditioner is often a bit more expensive than a gel.

 4. Hair Wax